 Say hello to tropical fish and radiant coral as you explore Shelly Beach’s mysterious underwater coves.
 Rub shoulders with Hammerheads on a guided shark dive or watch the sunset over a romantic picnic for two.
 The choice is all yours.

 Seeing out our list of the best beaches in South Africa in style is the serene Sodwana Bay.
 The unspoiled stretch can be found on the Elephant Coast in KwaZulu-Natal.
 Comprising golden sands, aquamarine waters, tropical foliage, and fiery sunsets - Sodwana Bay will take your breath away.

-If you’re looking for some rest and relaxation then you’ll find it on these tranquil shores, but Sodwana’s greatest pull is its out-of-this-world diving and snorkelling sites.
-Beneath its waters lie endless lines of vibrant reefs and swarms of tropical fish and marine creatures comprising manta rays, octopus, potato bass and bluefin kingfish - to name a few.
+If you’re looking for some rest and relaxation then you’ll find it on these tranquil shores, but Sodwana’s greatest pull is its out-of-this-world diving and snorkeling sites.
+Beneath its waters lie endless lines of vibrant reefs and swarms of tropical fish and marine creatures comprising manta rays, octopus, potato bass, and bluefin kingfish - to name a few.
 That’s not to mention its bigger players.
-Sharks and dolphins are also known to stalk the seas of Sodwana whilst turtles grace its shores.
+Sharks and dolphins are also known to stalk the seas of Sodwana while turtles grace its shores.

 Any one of these 15 natural wonders promises to deliver an extraordinary day out for everyone, the memories of which will stay with you all for a lifetime.
 Crafting unforgettable, unique experiences is all part of the deal when you choose Scott Dunn.